etlbox/etlbox.website/doks_v0.5/content/en/product/release-notes/index.md

 - \[BREAKING\] Renamed Attribute \[ColumnMap\] to \[DbColumnMap\]
 - \[BREAKING\] Renamed DbSource.
 SourceTableDefinition -> TableDefinition and DbDestination.DestinationTableDefinition to TableDefinition
 - \[BREAKING\] DbMerge.MergeProperties: The properties (IdColumns, UpdateColumns, CompareColumns, DeleteColumns) are now direct properties of DbMerge
-- Updating package references to current version, Improving support for .NET 7 and .NET 6
 - \[BREAKING\] Renamed enum ConnectionManagerType to ConnectionType, Property IConnectionManager.ConnectionManagerType to ConnectionType

 ### Bug